Sachsenhausen Concentration Camp Tour

 Dachau Concentration Camp

-When visiting concentration camps, it’s important to approach the experience with sensitivity and respect.
+When one is visiting concentration camps they should do so carefully and in a manner that honours the occasion.
 Here are a few tips to keep in mind:

-Take the time to educate yourself about the Holocaust, World War II, and the specific camp you plan to visit.
-This knowledge will deepen your understanding and enhance your experience.
+So, do not hesitate to spend several hours to learn more about the Holocaust, World War II and the camp you are going to visit.
+This knowledge will only serve to increase your understanding and thus improve your experience.

 2. Participate in Guided Tours